clevertech/YiiBooster/README.md

 YiiBooster
 ==========

----

-**This is the master branch, containing work in progress on the next release.
-Do not think that it's a production ready version which you can safely clone into your project.
-If you want the latest point release, check out the `3.0.0` branch**

----

 YiiBooster is a widget toolkit for [Yii web framework](http://www.yiiframework.com).
 Its main purpose is to ease building UI in Yii-based web applications utilizing the beauty of [Twitter Bootstrap][twitter-bootstrap] and several other great UI plugins developed over time by the community.